BaPSF/bapsflib/docs/using_lapd/read_from_digi.inc.rst

 Adding control device data to a digitizer dataset is done with the keyword ``add_controls``.
-Specifying ``add_controls`` will trigger a call to the :class:`~bapsflib._hdf.utils.hdfreadcontrols.HDFReadControls` class and extract the desired control device data.
+Specifying ``add_controls`` will trigger a call to the `~bapsflib._hdf.utils.hdfreadcontrols.HDFReadControls` class and extract the desired control device data.
-:class:`~bapsflib._hdf.utils.hdfreaddata.HDFReadData` then compares and mates that control device data with the digitizer data according to the global HDF5 shot number.
+`~bapsflib._hdf.utils.hdfreaddata.HDFReadData` then compares and mates that control device data with the digitizer data according to the global HDF5 shot number.